narenallam/OrderMatchingSystem/README.md

     > ./runtests

 ## logs
-> logs can be found in .logs folder
+    logs can be found in ./logs folder

-# Scope for enhancements:(TBD)
+## Scope for enhancements:(TBD)

     Scope for parallelizing:
         A single stock type processing is independent of the other.
 So, we can create more worker threads (if more cores available), and share work among the workers.

-# Performance and Benchmarking
+## Performance and Benchmarking

     Various performance and load tests are conducted.
-    When there are a million orders on a single stock, that will become the worst case behaviour of the application.
+    When there are a million orders on a single stock, that will be the worst case behaviour of the application.
     The below benchmarks include log processing.

     NarenMacBook% python DataGenerator.py 1000000 -flood